 - a.
-Incidents where a resident attempts to cause physical injury to another resident without resultant injury.
-The facility shall maintain written reports on these types of incidents to document "patterns" of behavior for subsequent actions. - b.
-All cases of reportable disease, as required by the Arkansas Department of Health.

-c.
-Loss of heating, air conditioning or fire alarm system of greater than two (2) hours duration.
+Incidents in which a resident attempted to cause physical injury to another resident without resultant injury (the facility shall maintain written reports on these types of incidents to document "patterns" of behavior for subsequent actions); - b.
+All cases of reportable disease, as required by the Arkansas Department of Health; and - c.
+Loss of heating, air conditioning, or fire alarm system for a duration of greater than two (2) hours.